sirotka/IPK2022-proj1/README.md

 ---

-It will be possible to exit the server using Ctrl + C. The Server will be able to process the following three types of queries that are sent to the server by the GET command:
+For exit the server use Ctrl + C. The Server is able to process the following three types of queries that are sent to the server by the GET command:

 ---